Bone Marrow Biopsy

 More pain around the biopsy site

-You may go back to your usual diet and activities unless your healthcare provider advises you differently.
+You may go back to your normal diet and activities unless your healthcare provider advises you differently.

 Your healthcare provider may give you other instructions, depending on your situation.